jnfran92/pacos-ql/README.md

 # :diamond_shape_with_a_dot_inside: :snake: PacosQL

 Playing around with GraphQL and Django!
-Project is ready to test!

 <img src="https://i.giphy.com/media/l2Je1Yvi3YbdhyWkw/source.gif" alt="">

 ## Steps
+Project is ready to test.

 Run the server and open: